-In 1970 Mitchell moved to Los Angeles to pursue his music career and was soon backing up such artists as Gloria Lynn, Ester Phillips, Billy Paul, Randy Crawford and Linda Hopkins, to name a few.
-His recordings have landed high on the jazz charts, catering to both straight-ahead be-bop, and smooth jazz audiences.
-His refusal to limit himself creatively has earned him respect from both sides of the proverbial fence.
+Born in Tarrytown and raised in Buffalo, New York, Billy Mitchell graduated from Morehouse College, Atlanta (’68).
+In 1970 Mitchell moved to Los Angeles to pursue a music career and was soon backing up such artists as Gloria Lynn, Ester Phillips, Randy Crawford and Linda Hopkins, to name a few.